mabellan/mabellan/README.md

 Graduated in Computer Engineering with experience in the web development area.

-I am currently working full time as a fullstack programmer (Angular + .NET Core + Azure).
+I am currently working full time as a fullstack developer (Angular + .NET Core + Azure).

 I consider myself a responsible, dynamic and open to new ideas person.